 The science of architecture and its structural and functional competence helps researchers of human sciences to examine the streams of thought through examining similar structures and functions.
 The thought of the Iranian mysticism born in Khurasan developed by Bayazid Bastami (d.
 874) and his followers like Abolhassan Kharaqani (d.
 1034) in Qumes and then Sheikh Zahed Gilani (d.
 1301) in Gilan and Lahijan.

 The Mausoleum of Bayazid consists of an interior hall and a large courtyard.
 Muhammad ibn Jafar (the son of 6th Shiite Imam) is enshrined in the interior hall (Miraqaie, 2000, p.
 48) while the tomb of Bayazid is located in the courtyard in a small metal room.
 Pilgrims have to step on one stair and pass bending through a small door to sit down and visit Bayazid’s tomb.
-Proximity of two tombs representing mysticism and Shia thought has provoked many arguments among researchers.
+The proximity of two tombs representing mysticism and Shia thought has provoked many arguments among researchers.

 Bayazid Bastami (d.874) was born in a Zoroastrian family converted to Islam.
 Many Sufi orders like Tifuria Naqshbandia and well-known Sufis like Abolhassan Kharaghani and Seyed Heidar Amoli attributed to him (Alikhani, 2005, p.
 14).